 Special Focus Research Awards

-The Natural Hazards Center Research Grants Program often releases special calls for quick response or longer term research focused on topical areas of interest or unique extreme events.
+The Natural Hazards Center Research Awards Program often releases special calls for quick response or longer term research focused on topical areas of interest or unique extreme events.
 These awards are used to help fund eligible researchers to collect data across all phases of the disaster lifecycle to advance knowledge in areas that are understudied.